felixangell/fsc/README.md

 just a stupid project to ease me back in2 programming

+## goals
+i want it to be easy to build and execute the code should compile fast

 ## notes
 its written in c
-i want it to be easy to build and execute the virtual machine is called "jjvm" and is not really documented jjvm steals a lot from the jvm's architecture the code is pretty messy
+the virtual machine is called "jjvm" and is not really documented jjvm steals a lot from the jvm's architecture the code is pretty messy